Growing Australian native daisies by colour and climate - Minimalist Gardener

 Shrub · Full sun to part shade · 1–2m · VIC, NSW, SA, TAS

-A robust Australian native daisy shrub with clusters of small purple to white flowers held above coarse, textured foliage.
-Unlike soft, meadow-style daisies, rough daisy bush has a strong, upright form and a distinctly rugged character, shaped by its origins in cooler, forested landscapes of south-eastern Australia.
+A robust daisy shrub with clusters of small purple to white flowers held above coarse, textured foliage.
+Unlike soft, meadow-style daisies, rough daisy bush has a strong, upright form and a distinctly rugged character shaped by its origins in the cooler forested landscapes of south-eastern Australia.
 It is more structurally useful than most daisies, functioning as a mid-storey shrub that provides cover for birds as well as nectar.
-Its combination of bold leaves and subtle flowering highlights a tougher, more enduring side of the daisy family.

-Rough daisy bush (Olearia asterotricha) > Minimalist Gardener > News and Resources
+Rough daisy bush (Olearia asterotricha) — Minimalist Gardener

-Growing Australian native daisies by colour > Minimalist Gardener > News and Resources
+Growing Australian native daisies by colour — Minimalist Gardener

 keep reading